aws-samples/aws-amplify-example-recipe-app-react-native/README.md

-## Developers Lets Build Sample react-native mobile app

-# Sample Mobile Application from AWS Developers Let's Build session
+## Sample Mobile Application from AWS Developers Let's Build session

 ## Things to note about this repository